asxcandrew/ichiban/README.md

   * Editing posts.
   * Quick banning.
 * Regex spam prevention.
+* Image deduplication.
 * Optional reCAPTCHA.

 # Thread Architecture
 Traditionally, imageboards rely on quote anchors to reply to posts.
 A thread is simply a series of replies to a post in Ichiban, saving users from having to re-read posts.

 # Setup
-Ichiban is a Rack based app; we don't do anything fancy here.
+Ichiban is a Rails app; we don't do anything fancy here.
 Things will go better for you if Heroku and Amazon's S3 are used.
 ## Requirements
 * Some *nix variant.
 I recommend Ubuntu Server or a Debian derivative.
 (God help you if you're on Gentoo.)
-* Ruby 1.9.3+.
-Ichiban uses the new symbol syntax (e.g. foo: "bar").
+* Ruby 1.9.3+, preferably using RVM; Ichiban uses the new symbol syntax (e.g. foo: "bar").
-* Bundler
+* Bundler; See Gemfile for gem dependecies.
 * Relevent database dependecies (Postgres, MySQL, etc).
 I recommend Postgres though MySQL should be fine.